Ed94/VEFontCache-Odin/Readme.md

 * [docs/Readme.md](docs/Readme.md) for the library's interface
 * [docs/guide_backend.md](docs/guide_backend.md) for information on implementing your own backend
 * [docs/guide_architecture.md](docs/guide_architecture.md) for an in-depth breakdown of significant design decisions and code-paths

+For learning about text shaping & rendering see: [notes](https://github.com/Ed94/TextRendering_Notes)

 ## Building